SiGiL-Cpp/CppCraft/pages/05-processing.md

 - The apprentice in the metaphor represents both the program and the CPU.
   - The CPU is always there.
 In that sense, it's more the desk than the apprentice.
-  - Fetching the data from the RAM to the registries is operated by the *bus*, not the CPU.
+  - Fetching the data from the RAM to the registers is operated by the *bus*, not the CPU.
 - There is a lot of complexity in how the processor operate that is not mentioned here (*pipelining*, *branch-prediction*, *out-of-order execution*,